NathanCodingJohnson/NathanProgrammingLang/README.md

 $ python shell.py
 ```

-Upon successful execution the ternimal should look like:
+Upon successful execution, the terminal should look like:

 ```
 nathan >